Dav1216/DabblingWithGraphs/README.md

 The program uses the GraphStream library to generate and visualize graphs.

 # Requirements
-* Java 11 or higher
+* Java 17 or higher
-* GraphStream library

 # Instalation
 1. Clone the repository.